clepnid/netclip_win_64/README.md

 ## Quick Start

-select the files you want to share:
+Select the files that you want to share:
 (Only for windows)
 ![image](https://user-images.githubusercontent.com/66835340/158058628-d97bf6b9-b45c-40e2-a670-89cd6ed00639.png)